 Gardens can be a really valuable resurce for wildlife and we would recommend everyone with one to consider making allowance for and encouraging wildlife.
 A key point for people thinking of adding to buildings and/or repairing or converting them is to continue to provide nest sites/roosts and to provide them where possible.
-It is relatively easy to provide nest sites and roosts for birds and bats and here are some links for that and for other conservation/wildlife organisations -
+It is relatively easy to provide nest sites and roosts for birds and bats and here are some links for these and for other conservation/wildlife organisations -

-The RSPB has an excellent site on wildlife and Bird boxes.
+The RSPB has an excellent site on wildlife and bird boxes.
 If you want to know more about the important species for Bowland then search elsewhere on our website.

 Amphibians and reptiles - 'Froglife' for frogs, toads and lizards

-Butterflies and moths - the butterfly conservatiion trust
+Butterflies and moths - Butterfly Conservatiion